amit-rastogi/100DaysOfMLCode/README.md

 Creating and Manipulating Tensors (tensor shapes, matrix multiplication, reshaping).
 Day 8 - Studied NLP and implemented user review prediction model using NLTK in python with Bag of Words model and Naïve Bayes classification.
 Day 9 - Covered the following-
-1. K-means clustering and using the elbow method to choose the right number of clusters using WCSS.
+1.K-means clustering and using the elbow method to choose the right number of clusters using WCSS.
-2. Association rule learning with Apriori model.
+2.Association rule learning with Apriori model.
+Day 10 - Studied k-fold cross validation and Grid search and started learning Keras.